phd-artifacts/gpu-libc-artifacts/README.md

 # GPU I/O with io_uring

-This demo uses Linux `io_uring` to let a GPU issue print operations without resorting to RPC calls on the host, which is the current approach in [LLVM libc for GPUs](https://libc.llvm.org/gpu/).
+This repository contains a demo that uses Linux `io_uring` to let a GPU issue print operations without resorting to RPC calls on the host, which is the current approach in [LLVM libc for GPUs](https://libc.llvm.org/gpu/).
 The ultimate goal is to improve performance by avoiding the two RPC hops, the shared buffer copy, and the necessity of user-level polling threads.

 We use pinned memory and shared virtual memory (SVM) to allow the GPU to write directly to the `io_uring` submission queue, which the kernel polls in the background.